liveoak-io/liveoak-examples-archive/auth/auth-html/README.md

 * After click to "login", you will be redirected to Keycloak login screen.
 Now you can register as some user or login if you already register user before.

 * After successful login/registration you will be redirected back to application.
 You will see details about your access token, details about your profile and your roles.
-You can click to "Invoke Storage", which will send ajax request to http://localhost:8080/auth-html/storage with usage of liveoak javascript SDK.
+You can click to "Invoke Storage", which will send ajax request to http://localhost:8080/auth-html/storage with usage of LiveOak javascript SDK.
 If you are not authenticated, you will see 401 error.
 In other case, you will see content of storage resource.